cloudflare/next-on-pages/README.md

 ### 2. Configure the application to use the Edge Runtime

 For your application to run on Cloudflare Pages, it needs to opt in to use the Edge Runtime for routes containing server-side code (e.g. API Routes or pages that use `getServerSideProps`).
-To do this, export a value from each file specifying that it should use the Edge Runtime.
+To do this, export a `runtime` [route segment config](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#runtime) option from each file, specifying that it should use the Edge Runtime.

 ```typescript
 export const runtime = 'edge';